marklocklear/vagrant-rails/windows.md

 In your commend windows type:

-		vagrant up
+		C:\Users\joe>vagrant up

-This may take up to one minute to configure and start.
+This may take a minute or two configure and start.
 Now type:

-		C:\Users\mlocklear.ABTECH>vagrant ssh
+		C:\Users\joe>vagrant ssh
 		`ssh` executable not found in any directories in the %PATH% variable.
 Is an SSH client installed?
 Try installing Cygwin, MinGW or Git, all of which contain an SSH client.
 Or use the PuTTY SSH client with the following